johnsmith968530/blog/2025/08/05/README.md

   * Installed Ollama 0.11.0 using the app from the website.
   * Downloaded the `gpt-oss:20b` model.
 It seems quite good, at first glance.
   * I tried `gpt-oss:120b`, but the app seemed to take forever doing nothing.
 I guess 32 GB unified memory won't cut it.
+  * Looking at `~/.ollama/models/` more closely, it seems you can combine the models directories of two separate ollama installations (perhaps on different machines) simply by copying the missing files from one to the other.
+The blobs are stored using filenames that incorporate the SHA256 hash, so they won't overwrite, and the manifests are named after the model names.
 * Installed [OpenSCAD](https://openscad.org/downloads.html) 21.01 from the website.

 * Made [Butter Scallops with Mushrooms](https://github.com/johnsmith968530/blog/blob/here-and-now/2025/08/05/butter_scallops_with_mushrooms.md).